deming: Fit a generalized Deming regression

 Ordinary least squares regression minimizes the sum of distances between the y values and the regression line, Deming regression minimizes the sum of distances in both the x and y direction.
 As such it is often appropriate when both x and y are measured with error.
 A common use is in comparing two assays, each of which is designed to quantify the same compound.

 There are 3 ways to specify the variation.
 The first is to directly set the pattern of (c,d,e,f) for the $x$ and $y$ standard deviations.
-If this is omitted, a default of (0,1,0,1) or (1,0,1,0) is chosen, based on whether the codecv option is TRUE or FALSE, respectively.
+If this is omitted, a default of (0,1,0,1) or (1,0,1,0) is chosen, based on whether the cv option is TRUE or FALSE, respectively.
 As a third option, the user can specifiy xstd and ystd directly as vectors of data values.
 In this last case any values for the stdpat or ccs options are ignored.
 Note that the two calls deming(y ~ x, cv=TRUE) and deming(y ~ x, xstd=x, ystd=y) are subtly different.
-In the first the standard deviation values are based on the data, and in the second they will be based on the fitted values.
+In the second the standard deviation values are based on the data, and in the first they will be based on the fitted values.
 The two outcomes will often be nearly identical.

 Although a cv option of TRUE is often much better justified than an assumption of constant variance, assumpting a perfectly constant CV can also be questionable.
 Most actual biologic assays will have both a constant and a proportional component of error, with the former becoming dominant for values near zero and the latter dominant elsewhere.
 If all of the results are far from zero, however, the constant part may be ignored.